Common Era: Canada

 In 2013, the Canadian Museum of Civilization (now the Canadian Museum of History) in Gatineau (opposite Ottawa), which had previously switched to BCE/CE, decided to change back to BC/AD in material intended for the public while retaining BCE/CE in academic content.

 Nepal

-The notation is in particularly common use in Nepal in order to disambiguate dates from the local (Indian or Hindu) calendar, Bikram or Vikram Sambat.
-Disambiguation is needed because the era of the Hindu calendar is quite close to the Common Era.
+The CE notation is in particularly common use in Nepal, because of the need to disambiguate between this calendar and the local version of the Hindu calendar, the Vikram or Bikram Sambat.
+Disambiguation is needed because its epoch is quite close to that of the Common Era.

 United Kingdom

 In 2002, an advisory panel for the religious education syllabus for England and Wales recommended introducing BCE/CE dates to schools, and by 2018 some local education authorities were using them.

 In 2018, the National Trust said it would continue to use BC/AD as its house style.
 English Heritage explains its era policy thus: "It might seem strange to use a Christian calendar system when referring to British prehistory, but the BC/AD labels are widely used and understood."
 Some parts of the BBC use BCE/CE, but some presenters have said they will not.
 As of October 2019, the BBC News style guide has entries for AD and BC, but not for CE or BCE.
 The style guide for The Guardian says, under the entry for CE/BCE: "some people prefer CE (common era, current era, or Christian era) and BCE (before common era, etc.) to AD and BC, which, however, remain our style".